RyanD555/Web-Design-2022/README.md

-Content for my Web Design course at my school
+Content for my Web Design course at my school.
 Not much here really...